 \begin{theorem} Suppose that $P$ is a set of $n$ points in the plane.
 Then there are at most $\lfloor \frac{n(n-3)}{6}\rfloor+1$ lines that contain at least three points of $P,$ provided $n$ is large enough. \end{theorem}

-For a given set of points, $P,$ a line is determined by $P$ if it contains at least two points of $P.$ If such a line contains exactly two points then it is called an {\em ordinary} line.
-Green and Tao proved a strong structure theorem which states that if $P$ has at most $Kn$ ordinary lines then all but $O(K)$ points of $P$ lie on a cubic curve, if $n$ is sufficiently large depending on $K$ (in this result $K$ is a constant or a very slowly growing function of $n$).
-Unfortunately almost nothing is known about the structure of $P$ when there are $cn^2$ lines with at least three points of $P,$ where $0<c<1/6.$ Elekes conjectured that here, under this weaker condition, ten or more points of $P$ lie on a (possibly degenerate) cubic, provided that $n\geq n_0(c)$ (see e.g. Conjecture 2.1 in \cite{ESz}).
-There are some structural results for $n$-element pointsets with $cn^2$ collinear triples, like in \cite{So1} and \cite{DGOS}, but Elekes' conjecture on ``ten points on a cubic'' seems to be still out of reach.
-There is another related conjecture (problem) of Elekes (see in \cite{Prob} and in \cite{Vera}) which was the main inspiration of this work.
+For a given set of points, $P,$ a line is determined by $P$ if it contains at least two points of $P.$ If such a line has exactly two points, it is called an {\em ordinary} line.
+Green and Tao proved a strong structure theorem which states that if $P$ has at most $Kn$ ordinary lines, then all but $O(K)$ points of $P$ lie on a cubic curve if $n$ is sufficiently large depending on $K$ (in this result $K$ is a constant or a very slowly growing function of $n$).
+Unfortunately, almost nothing is known about the structure of $P$ when there are $cn^2$ lines with at least three points of $P,$ where $0<c<1/6.$ Elekes conjectured that here, under this weaker condition, ten or more points of $P$ lie on a (possibly degenerate) cubic, provided that $n\geq n_0(c)$ (see, e.g. Conjecture 2.1 in \cite{ESz}).
+There are some structural results for $n$-element pointsets with $cn^2$ collinear triples, like in \cite{So1} and \cite{DGOS}, but these are not enough to prove Elekes' conjecture on ``ten points on a cubic''.
+There is another related conjecture (problem) of Elekes (see in \cite{Prob} and in \cite{Vera}), which was the main inspiration for this work.

 \begin{problem}[Elekes \cite{Prob}] For fixed $c > 0,$ suppose that the edges of a graph $G$ with $n$ vertices and $cn^2$ edges are well-coloured using $n$ colours (i.e., no two edges of the same colour are incident upon a common vertex).
 If $n$ is sufficiently large, must $G$ contain a six-cycle with opposite edges having the same colour? \end{problem}